csci338/spring2025/pages/_assignments/project02.md

 {% endexpandable %}

-## Project Scope
+## Potential Project Ideas
-Your team will extend this code to be more useful.
-The theme is **"student academic management"**, but you may interpret this broadly.
+Your team will extend a partially completed Academic Planning web application, but feel free to interpret this assignment broadly.
 Possible ideas include:

-### Course Planner
-- Enhancing the schedule UI by displaying a weekly calendar of their courses.
-- Allowing students to map out the remaining courses they're thinking of taking.
+1. **Course Planner**.
+Enhancing the schedule UI by displaying a weekly calendar of their courses; allowing students to map out the remaining courses they're thinking of taking.

-### Study Group Manager
-- Matches students with peers based on shared courses and availability.
-- Could include a chat or note-taking feature.
-- Each course could have an area for taking notes, uploading screenshots, etc.
+1. **Study Group Manager**.
+Matches students with peers based on shared courses and availability; could include a chat or note-taking feature; each course could have an area for taking notes, uploading screenshots, etc.

-### Internship / REU Tracker
-- Assists students in tracking job applications and networking contacts.
-- Helps plan how to incorporate course assignments/projects into a resume, LinkedIn, GitHub, or portfolio.
+1. **Internship / REU Tracker**.
+Assists students in tracking job applications and networking contacts; helps plan how to incorporate course assignments/projects into a resume, LinkedIn, GitHub, or portfolio.

-### Task / Assignment Tracker
-- Users log assignments, deadlines, and progress for each course.
-- Could include email/text notifications.
+1. **Task / Assignment Tracker**.
+Users log assignments, deadlines, and progress for each course; could include email/text notifications.

-### Work/Life Balance Support
-- Helps students consider how coursework supports other life priorities.
+1. **Work/Life Balance Support**.
+Helps students consider how coursework supports other life priorities.

-### Some other idea of your choice...
-- Feel free to propose your own interpretation of this assignment.
+1. **Some other idea of your choice...** Feel free to propose your own interpretation of this assignment.
 Creativity is encouraged.

 ## Minimum Required Features
 All teams must:
-- Create at least **two new database models** (e.g., `StudySession`, `Internship`, `StudyGroup`, `Task`).
+- Create at least **two new database models** (e.g., `StudySession`, `Internship`, `StudyGroup`, `Task`, `Calendar`).
 - Build FastAPI endpoints for any relevant **CRUD operations** (Create, Read, Update, Delete) needed to support the functionality of your site.
 - Develop React UI components/screens to interact with FastAPI endpoints.
 - Give the app a **look and feel** (colors, fonts, styling, accessibility, usability, etc.).